IvanNemirovskiy/birthdayTimer/README.md

 # birthdayTimer
-The timer which countdown the time to your birthday in hours
+The timer which counts down the time to your birthday in hours